takuya-ki/mocap_ros2_py/README.md

       <img src=image/inbound_rule_step5.png width=280><br>
 3. Install Axis Studio downloaded from [here](https://shop.noitom.com.cn/common/product_item/index.jhtml?productItemId=3)
     - Note that if you download from other places, a license may be required to open the software
+    - Also, please unbind the old computer you were previously using when installing Axis Studio on your new computer at [here](https://account.noitom.com/#/login)
 4. Set up the Axis Studio by following [this](https://github.com/pnmocap/mocap_ros_py?tab=readme-ov-file#configure-the-motion-capture-software-axis-studio)
     1. Make sure the network settings are configured as shown below:<br>
     <img src=image/network.png width=280><br>